 Because of the tremendous importance of MECC, when Don Rawitsch offered to work with former MECC Vice President, Susan Schilling, to contact colleagues to gather materials and donate a collection to The Strong, we enthusiastically agreed.
 Now they’ve gathered a tremendous number of resources, including many from long-time company CEO, Dale LaFrenz, that document the development of the company and its growth and effect on the history of educational technology and computer games.

 The collection consists of more than 150 games and extensive archival materials.
-Anyone interested in looking over the finding aid for the archival portion of the collection can view it here.
+Anyone interested in looking over the finding aid for the archival portion of the collection can view it opens in a new windowhereopens PDF file .
 And now that the museum’s archivists have processed the collection, it’s available to researchers.
 Anyone interested in learning the history of video games and their educational uses in the 1970s through the 1990s will find no more useful source than this collection of historical materials from MECC.

 By Jon-Paul Dyson, Director, International Center for the History of Electronic Games and Vice President for Exhibits